This post may contain affiliate links. Please read my disclosure policy.

 Shortcuts to make an Easy risotto

-So, go ahead and make it if you don’t have time, it is still a nice meal, but do not call it risotto!
+So, go ahead and make it if you don't have time to stir away for 20 minutes.

 What to do with left-over risotto